deep-learning-mit/staging/_posts/2023-11-09-interpretability-of-toy-tasks.md

 Not all features are created equal!

 Some features are more useful than others in determining relevant information about inputs.
 For instance, when building a dog detector - capturing features related to dogs’ faces are extremely important!
 A model would need to pick up salient features of dogs, perhaps floppy ears and snouts.
 Other features, like the grass a dog is sitting on or a frisbee in a dog’s mouth, may not be as useful for detecting a dog.
-The differences in usefulness between features is encapsulated in the idea of “importance.”
+The varying degrees of usefulness among features are encapsulated in the concept of "importance".

 In the context of feature detection by a neural network, importance plays a role in modulating which features are encoded within the embedded layers of the network.
 In the context of the superposition hypothesis, if one feature has more importance than another feature, then it would be inefficient for the network to map both features equally within the embedding; allocating more weight to the feature with greater importance would be more valuable to the network in minimizing error.

-In our experiment, we give each input feature a different importance in order to allow the models to differentiate between them.
+In our experiment, we give each input feature a different importance to allow the models to differentiate between them.
 We will examine when and how the model justifies mapping multiple features of differing importances to the same neuron, i.e., we will observe the superposition of features with differing importances.

 ### Dataset